Wine walks on the Wisconsin

 In Spring Green, Tower Hill State Park includes a limestone tunnel and shot tower.

-But it had lent its tram to an antique-tractor parade that day, so instead we drove east to Botham Vineyards near Barnveld, which looked like a Wisconsin Falcon Crest.
+Then we drove to Botham Vineyards near Barnveld, which looked like a Wisconsin Falcon Crest.
 Fittingly, the vintner, Peter Botham, races vintage cars.

 “I think I’d like to have a vineyard,’’ said my friend Grace, looking covetously at the owners’ Victorian painted-lady, on a manicured knoll above the red-barn tasting room and picnic terrace.